plainblack/webgui/FLUX_README.txt

 = FLUX README =
-This is the Flux branch of WebGUI.
+This is the Flux branch of WebGUI (which also contains WebGUI::History).
-Currently, History and the PrevNext macro also live in this branch.

 = Installation =
 To enable flux for a site, simply run the sbin/flux.pl script.